The meaning of the key GDPR terms used in this policy

 - “special categories of personal data” reveal racial/ethnic origin, political opinions, religious/philosophical beliefs, trade union membership, genetic/biometric information, physical/mental health and the sexual activities/orientation of a data subject.

-2. The purpose and consequences of this policy
+The purpose and consequences of this policy

-This policy applies to all members of staff when they use personal data and a breach of this policy will be misconduct and dealt with under M3’s disciplinary procedure.
+This policy applies to all members of staff when they use personal data and a breach of this policy will be misconduct and dealt with under the Company’s disciplinary procedure.
 A significant or deliberate breach, such as accessing or disclosing personal data without authority, is gross misconduct and could lead to dismissal or a contract being terminated.
+All members of staff must comply with eight principles set out under the GDPR to ensure personal data is :

 - Processed lawfully, fairly and in a transparent manner;